justinhartman/Webserver-Error-Pages/README.md

 $ sudo apachectl configtest
 ```

 If you get any message other than `Syntax OK` then you've done something wrong.
-You will need to check your changes made to the conf files and see where you may have gone wrong.
+You will need to check your changes made to the `.conf` file and see where you may have gone wrong.

 The final step is to restart Apache so that it loads your new error pages.